Roles and eligibility requirements to apply for or hold College and Community Innovation program grant funds

 • College co-applicants with part-time positions are expected to conduct the proposed research and related activities in addition to their regular responsibilities;

-• University co-applicants must meet NSERC’s Eligibility requirements for university faculty to apply for or hold grant funds; and
+• University co-applicants must meet the Eligibility requirements for individuals to apply for or hold grant funds; and

-As a co-applicant, you must accept and comply with the terms and conditions of the application and any resulting grant.
+• You must accept and comply with the Terms and conditions of applying for co-applicants and Terms and conditions of award of any resulting grant.

 Collaborator

-A collaborator is a participant in a CCI application and grant whose expertise complements the core research team.
-They contribute to the overall intellectual direction and participate in research and related activities.
-Their participation is self-funded, as collaborators do not have access to grant funds.
+A collaborator is usually an individual from a partner organization participating in a CCI application and grant.
+They may also be from another post-secondary institution.
+A collaborator’s expertise complements the core research team; they contribute to the overall intellectual direction of the research and participate in research-related activities.

 Contributor